rsm-gh/phantom-player/README.md

 ## Installation

-The software doesn't needs to be installed to used, if the dependencies are satisfied (python3), you can simply launch vListPlayer.py.
+The software doesn't needs to be installed to used, if the dependencies are satisfied (python3, GTK+), you can simply launch vListPlayer.py.
 Anyways if you wish to install it, just execute the 'setup' file as root.